python/blurb/README.md

 on the command-line.

-If you're a CPython contributor, you probably don't need to use anything except `blurb add`--and you don't even need to specify the `add` part.
+If you're a CPython contributor, you probably don't need to use anything except `blurb add` — and you don't even need to specify the `add` part.
 (If no subcommand is specified, **blurb** assumes you meant `blurb add`.)
 The other commands are only expected to be useful for CPython release